 If you want to stay away from the crowds try not visiting Goðafoss very early in the morning during the summertime, when the tours from the cruise ships docked at Akureyri are here.
 My photo below is from my visit to Goðafoss early in the morning when the cruise ship tours were visiting Goðafoss.

 Some people take the risk of going out on a limb here to get good photos.
 But this is a powerful glacial river although it has been watered out by several spring-fed rivers, so I don't want anybody to fall in.

-Be extra careful here, especially in winter time, when everything is frozen.
+Be extra careful here, especially in the wintertime, when everything is frozen.
 Never go out on the ice by the waterfall as it can break.
 We, locals, are horrified when we see how close people venture - literally out on a limb.
 It is like all caution is thrown to the wind.
 We want our visitors to be safe in Iceland.

 The colour of the Skjálfandafljót river is so beautiful, it ranges from being beautifully powdery blue, which I love, to being greyish white.
-In the thaw in spring the river changes colour and becomes brown and very forceful.
+In the thaw, in spring the river changes colour and becomes brown and very forceful.

 Then you will really see a different Goðafoss than in the middle of the summertime.
 Summer arrives late in Iceland and when I visited Goðafoss beginning of June last year the river was a roaring brownish glacial river.

 Just imagine how difficult it was to travel in Iceland before these powerful rivers were bridged!
 Then these cold rivers were crossed on fords on horseback and travellers would need a local guide to show them where it was relatively safe to cross the rivers.

 At Goðafoss you will see another much smaller, but powerful waterfall downstream of Goðafoss called Geitafoss.
 This waterfall is only some 5 metres tall, but the river is extremely turbulent here.